drycounty/ipfs-file-upload/README.md

 # Description
 This is a image uploader that will allow users to store their files on IPFS, the interplantary file system (https://ipfs.io/).
+It uses React and a lot of code from a pre-built Truffle box, with custom components throughout.
+An updated version of this will have administrative capabilities to allow for unlimited file-size uploads.

 # Assumptions and Dependencies
 Ganache (CLI or GUI)